Benefits of Filing Provisional Patent Application

 FAQ'S

-A provisional patent application (PPA) is a temporary filing that secures an early priority date and gives inventors 12 months to develop their idea before filing a non-provisional patent
+A provisional patent application (PPA) is a temporary filing that secures an early priority date and gives inventors 12 months to develop their idea before filing a non-provisional patent.

 It helps you establish an early filing date, mark your invention as “Patent Pending,” and provides affordable, temporary protection while you test and refine your invention.